There are two types of contributions :

 d.
 Also, if employee works for 1year in one organisation and then joins another organisation.
 And if he transfers his PF balance on to the new employer where he continues to work for 4 years.
 Altogether, it will be continuous five years of service of the employee.
 Therefore, it’s better to transfer your existing PF to your new employer to save from tax deduction.

 e.
-TDS is deducted on premature withdrawal of the EPF corpus, only in case if the amount is more than Rs.
+TDS is deducted on premature Withdrawalal of the EPF corpus, only in case if the amount is more than Rs.
 50,000/-

 f.
 If an employee provides his PAN number with the application, he will be paying a TDS of 10%; whereas a 30% TDS plus tax will have to paid if the employee fails to provide his PAN number

-1. PF cannot be withdrawn during employments.
-An employee can withdraw his partial PF in the case of emergencies like medical emergency, house purchase or construction and higher education and is subject to limits depending on the reason.
+1. PF cannot be Withdrawaln during employments.
+An employee can Withdrawal his partial PF in the case of emergencies like medical emergency, house purchase or construction and higher education and is subject to limits depending on the reason.

-3. Member can withdraw PF only after 60 days from the termination of services or 60 days after the last contribution.
+3. Member can Withdrawal PF only after 60 days from the termination of services or 60 days after the last contribution.

-Following are the details required while withdrawing PF.
+Following are the details required while Withdrawaling PF.

 A. Universal Account Number (UAN)